How to Unclog Any Drain: Sink, Toilet And Tub

 Here’s how you can clear minor clogs with a plunger:

-Fill the kitchen sink drains partially with water and then start the plunging process.
+Fill the kitchen sink drains partially with water and start plunging.
 Ensure you work the plunger up and down several times before pulling it up through the drain’s opening.
-And in case the kitchen sink is a double-bowl model, you’ll need to stuff a wet rag in one of the drain openings while plunging the other one.
+If the kitchen sink is a double-bowl model, you’ll need to stuff a wet rag in one of the drain openings while plunging the other one.

-If plunging doesn’t get the work done, use the cable auger to treat the lower portion of the sink.
-Firstly, you’ll have to detach the sink trap utilising a wrench.
+If plunging doesn’t work, use the cable auger to treat the lower portion of the sink.
+Firstly, you’ll have to detach the sink trap using a wrench.
 Note that you can manually unscrew the threaded coupling on PVC plastic traps.

 Now, empty the water in the trap into any bucket and ascertain whether the trap has been unclogged.

-Start by removing the trap arm protruding from the wall stub-out next to the pipeline.
+Start by removing the trap arm from the wall stub-out beside the pipeline.

 The cable auger must be fed within the stub-out until you sense resistance.